JSTOR-Labs/plant-humanities/black_eyed_peas/README.md

        author="Kristen Taylor"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/32/Hoppin%27_John.jpg/1280px-Hoppin%27_John.jpg">

 Brazil’s national dish, <span eid="Q878189"> _feijoada completa_, </span> has a very similar origin story to Hoppin’ John.
-Enslaved West Africans in colonial Brazil developed _feijoada_ on plantations out of black beans and scrap pork. [^ref172][^ref173] It was a meal of necessity for workers as it used the food on hand and could be left simmering unattended during the long day’s work. [^ref174] Today, simple bean and rice dishes are a national staple, but _feijoada completa_ is a celebratory meal for every sector of society, taking days to prepare and requiring better meat, collard greens, rice, orange slices, and manioc flour. [^ref175] [^ref176]
+Enslaved West Africans in colonial Brazil developed _feijoada_ on plantations out of black beans and scrap pork. [^ref172][^ref173] It was a meal of necessity for workers as it used the food on hand and could be left simmering unattended during the long day’s work. [^ref174] Today, simple bean and rice dishes are a national staple, but _feijoada completa_ is a celebratory meal for every sector of society, taking days to prepare and requiring better meat, collard greens, rice, orange slices, and manioc flour. [^ref175] [^ref176] For both Hoppin’ John and _feijoada completa_, what was originally a means for survival became a meal for prosperity and celebration, as well as a symbol of unity across racial lines.
+However, that’s an overly simplistic view of a complex issue.
+Southern cooking especially can only be viewed as culturally unifying at the surface level.
+In reality, there is still much tension in questions of representation, ownership, class, race and identity in Southern food and <span eid="Q555997"> Soul Food,</span> with white perspectives usually being unjustly prioritized over Black ones. [^ref177] [^ref178]
 <param ve-image
        label="Feijoada"
        description="Feijoada with rice, fried kale, cassava starch crisps (biscoito de polvilho), cassava flour (farinha), and a mix of olive oil, alcohol vinegar, tomatoes, onions and sometimes bell peppers called vinagrete."